 This is why both the number and size of Charge Point Operators (CPOs) has increased significantly over the years.
 Some CPOs (including Blink Charging, ChargePoint, EVgo and soon Allego) went public to raise money to accelerate the growth of their business and charging network, as there are considerable investments involved.
-Because the costs associated with setting up EV charging stations are very high; land, supply equipment, manpower and electricity connection all need to be funded.
+The costs associated with setting up EV charging stations are very high, so land, supply equipment, manpower, and electricity connection need to be funded.
 The average payback period for a charging station is over five years.

-It is of vital importance that new charging units are installed at the most suitable locations, and, to achieve maximum utilisation and to shorten the time to return on investment.
+It is of vital importance that new charging units are installed at the most suitable locations, and, to achieve maximum utilisation and shorten the time for return on investment.
 Increased utilisation is proven to directly increase the margin on revenue from the charging station.

 Strategic network planning is also of interest to governments, as they aim to promote adoption of electric driving and try to provide the best conditions to facilitate this.
 But developing an effective model for location analysis and charging network planning can be challenging due to the high amount of influential factors.
 Common questions and challenges are:

 - What type of chargers are there?
-What is the available information on the dimensioning of the locations?
-Number of charging stations, fast/standard charging, etc.?
+What is the available information on the dimensioning of the locations, the number of charging stations, fast/standard charging, etc.?